 I received this email from my Engineering classmate,

 In engineering days we had to “prove” few facts in Math.
-My friends who were very creative would scribble the workings and confidently end their answer with “Therefore LHS = RHS” (left hand side = right hand side).
-By any stretch of imagination LHS was not resembling RHS.
-My friends knew it, my teachers knew it.
+My friends who were very creative would scribble the workings and confidently end their answer with “Therefore LHS = RHS” (left-hand side = right-hand side).
+By any stretch of the imagination, LHS was not resembling RHS.
+My friends knew it, my teachers knew about it.
 Anyway, all my friends are well settled now.
 Math had no bearing on their future.